georapbox/brackets-notes/README.md

 1. Under main menu select **View > Notes** or use the shortcut **"CTRL+ALT+Shift+N"** or click the **"Notes" icon** on the extension toolbar to open the Notes Panel.
 2. Click on the "NEW NOTE" button to open the dialog, type your note and click "Save".
 3. You can edit a note by clicking on the "Edit" icon or delete it by clicking on the "X" icon.
-4. Double click on the "note" textarea to expand/collapse the note.
+4. Click the "expand" icon on the "note" textarea to expand/collapse the note.

 ### Further info
 - At the time being all notes are stored to Web Storage.